13 Best Golf Courses in Las Vegas

 Eagle Crest Golf Course Source: @golfsummerlin

-Highland Falls Course is a traditional style golf course with a par 72, 6,512-yard space elevated at 3,053 feet.
-You can get to have stunning views from these heights which makes it a great place for those who want to enjoy scenic views of the Las Vegas Valley.
-The 18 holes public golf course is one of the most affordable courses starting for as low as $25-$45.
-You can spend less $100 even on the weekends on this course.
+Highland Falls Course is a traditional-style golf course with a par 72, 6,512-yard layout elevated at 3,053 feet.
+You can get stunning views from these heights, which makes it a great place for those who want to enjoy scenic views of the Las Vegas Valley.

 Palm Valley is rated similar to Highland Falls but has a more challenging course.
-There are pin trees, a couple of fairways, and lots of bunkers that keep the game exciting. complimented by the luscious greens and stunning views.
-Golfing rates are similar to Highland Falls course, both of which are public.
+There are pine trees, fairways, bunkers, lush greens, and scenic views that keep the game exciting.

-Eagle Crest is a semi-private executive style course that has 18 holes.
-It is par 60 and spans a length of 4067 yards.
-The course is shorter than the other two but also provides a great experience due to is exclusivity and family-friendly oriented service.
+Eagle Crest is a semi-private executive-style course with 18 holes.
+It is par 60 and spans a length of 4,067 yards.
+The course is shorter than the other two but also provides a great experience due to its family-friendly oriented service.

 9. Angel Park Golf Club